thomaspreischl/CitrixCloudPartnerModule/README.md

 With this function the partner – customer link for a specific customer can be displayed.
 In addition, the OrgID can be retrieved directly.

 ### How to use “Get-PartnerConnectionInfo”?
->Get-PartnerConnectionInfo -token $authbearer -partnerID '3asdf21' -customerID '3ngking1jtejtw'
+Get-PartnerConnectionInfo -token $authbearer -partnerID '3asdf21' -customerID '3ngking1jtejtw'

->
->Output:
->-------
->
+Output:

->connectionId             : b3c00dfc-32b6-4573-863a-2f294a7d4e1f
+connectionId             : b3c00dfc-32b6-4573-863a-2f294a7d4e1f
->partnerId                : 3asdf21
+partnerId                : 3asdf21
->customerId               : 3ngking1jtejtw
+customerId               : 3ngking1jtejtw
->type                     : Managed
+type                     : Managed
->CustomerAdminDisplayName : Meister44 GmbH
+CustomerAdminDisplayName : Meister44 GmbH
->CustomerorgId            : 51364727
+CustomerorgId            : 51364727
->CustomeradminFullName    :
+CustomeradminFullName    :
->CustomerAdminEmail       :
+CustomerAdminEmail       :
->services                 :
+services                 :
->federatedDomains         :
+federatedDomains         :

 ## Get-PartnerCustomerCaseCount
 This function gives you the number of support tickets for the customer.

 ### How to use “Get-PartnerCustomerCaseCount”?

->Get-PartnerCustomerCaseCount -token 'CwsAuth Bearer=ehJcciSRpICJ1bIsGIUkNnV5iJziyC6IIXO9....' -partnerID '3asdf21' -customerID '3ngking1jtejtw'
+Get-PartnerCustomerCaseCount -token 'CwsAuth Bearer=ehJcciSRpICJ1bIsGIUkNnV5iJziyC6IIXO9....' -partnerID '3asdf21' -customerID '3ngking1jtejtw'

->
->Output:
->-------
->
+Output:

->customerId       count statusCode message
+customerId       count statusCode message

->----------       ----- ---------- -------
->3ngking1jtejtw     0    OK
+3ngking1jtejtw     0    OK

 ## Get-PartnerCustomerAccessInfo